thecoder-elite/Youtube-Autoplayer/README.md

 You can also turn this ON / OFF as you require.

 ### currently supported for GOOGLE CHROME and MICROSOFT EDGE

-## To use the extension download this file :- [Extension File](https://github.com/thecoder-elite/Youtube-Autoplayer/blob/main/Web%20Extensions.crx)
-## Or get it from Microsoft Store :- [Microsoft Store Link](https://github.com/thecoder-elite/Youtube-Autoplayer/blob/main/Web%20Extensions.crx)
+## Get it from the Microsoft Store :- [Microsoft Store Link](https://github.com/thecoder-elite/Youtube-Autoplayer/blob/main/Web%20Extensions.crx)